zsparal/api-documentation/source/payments/recurring.rst

 #.
 Continue if there's a mandate with its ``status`` being either ``pending`` or ``valid``, otherwise set up a *first*
    payment for the customer first.

 #.
-Create the subscription using the :doc:`Subscriptions API </reference/v2/subscriptions-api/create-subscription>`.
+Create the subscription using the
+   :doc:`Create subscription endpoint </reference/v2/subscriptions-api/create-subscription>`.

    .. code-block:: bash
       :linenos: